andyyu2004/sumaria/deliverables/product-and-planning.md

 #### Q1: What are you planning to build?

 We are planning to build a website that helps volunteering organizations manage and broadcast their events, and volunteers find the best event that best suits their skills.
+There is currently no management system (at least not well-known) that is (solely) designed and dedicated for volunteers and volunteering activities and this is the problem we want to solve.

 ##### Objectives
 * Better display event data of organizations in a user friendly app.